A. L. Morton: Life

 During the early part of the Second World War, he was the full-time district organiser of the Communist Party's East Anglia district and became chair of the district committee for many years.

 Morton spent most of the 1939–45 World War in the Royal Artillery labouring on construction sites in the Isle of Sheppey.

 He was part of the group of leading communist historians invited to Moscow in 1954/5, with Christopher Hill, Eric Hobsbawm, and the Byzantine historian Robert Browning.
 Morton was a founding member of the William Morris Society in 1955.

+His devotion to William Morris contrasts with his almost visceral hostility to such "ignoble" authors as Aldous Huxley and especially George Orwell.

+In his 1952 work 'The English Utopia', for example, he characterises Orwell's Nineteen Eighty-Four as representing "the lowest depths to which the new genre of anti-utopias could fall" and which plays on "the lowest fears and prejudices engendered by bourgeois society in dissolution" and in which Orwell is said to resort to "no slander... too gross, no device too filthy."

+"Nineteen Eighty-Four is, for this country at least, the last word to date in counter-revolutionary apologetics," he wrote.

+Of Huxley's Ape and Essence, Morton says of the author, "It is significant that he never indulges in a general diatribe without adding a specific sneer directed against Communism and the Soviet Union."

+Of the Soviet Union itself, Morton in his The English Utopia wrote:

+"We can see today in the building of socialism a transformation of men and of nature on a scale never before attempted.
+The fantasies of Cokaygne, the projects of Bacon, the anticipations of Ernest Jones are in effect being translated into facts in the plans which are now (1952) beginning to change the face and climate of the U.S.S.R and other socialist countries."

-He participated in the People's March for Jobs in the early 1980s, a demonstration of 500 anti-unemployment protesters who marched to London from Northern England.
+Morton participated in the People's March for Jobs in the early 1980s, a demonstration of 500 anti-unemployment protesters who marched to London from Northern England.

 Morton died in 1987 at his home in The Old Chapel at Clare in Suffolk, aged 84.

 Library

 A.L.
 Morton bequeathed his library to the university library of Rostock University in Rostock, Mecklenburg-Vorpommern, Germany (which was then in the German Democratic Republic and named Wilhelm-Pieck-University after the GDR's first and only president, Wilhelm Pieck).
 The collection comprises more than 3,900 volumes, including all foreign-language editions of A People's History of England, many contain hand-written comments by Morton.